ShenghangW/Weather-Metrics-Dashboard/README.md

 3. To Build & Run
  - Open the ``src/main/java/app/App.java`` source file, and select "Run" from the pop-up above the main function
 4. Go to: http://localhost:7001

-## Running the Helper Program
-The helper program in ``src/main/java/helper/HomelessProcessCSV.java`` can be run separetly from the main webserver.
-This gives a demonstration of how you can use Java to read the provided CSV files and store the information in an SQLite database.
-This example transforms the data in the ``database/homeless-2018.csv`` file to match the format of the ``HomelessGroup`` entity as given in the example ER Model for the Homelessness Social Challenge.
-That is, the code converts the columns of the CSV into rows that can be loaded into the SQLite database using ``INSERT`` statements.

-You can run the optional helper program by
-1. Open this ``src/main/java/helper/HomelessProcessCSV.java`` source file
-1. Select "Debug" from the pop-up above the main function (or "Debug Java" from the top-right dropdown)
-1. Allow the program to run

-You can modify this file as you wish, for other tables and CSVs.
-When modifying you may need to pay attention to:
-* ``DATABASE`` field to change the database location
-* ``CSV_FILE`` to change which CSV file is bring read
-* ``categoty``, ``status``, and ``sex`` arrays which should match the setup of the CSV file being read
-* ``INSERT`` statement construction to:
-    * Change the table being used
-    * Column data being stored

-## Testing on GitHub Codespaces
-In Semester 2 (September) 2023, you will have access to GitHub Codespaces through the RMIT GitHub Organisation.
-It is highly recommended to test that your code is fully functional in Codespaces.

-GitHub Codespaces will be used as the common location to test and verify your studio project.
-Specifically, GitHub Codespaces will be used to verify your project in the event the code does not correctly function on the local assessor's computer.

-# DEV Container for GitHub Codespaces
-The ```.devcontainer``` folder contains configuration files for GitHub Codespaces.
-This ensures that when the GitHub classroom is cloned, the workspace is correctly configured for Java (V16) and with the required VSCode extensions.
-This folder will not affect a *local* VSCode setup on a computer.

-**🚨 DO NOT MODIFY THE CONTENTS OF THIS FOLDER. 🚨**

-# Authors
-* Dr. Halil Ali, School of Computing Technologies, STEM College, RMIT University.
-* Dr. Timothy Wiley, School of Computing Technologies, STEM College, RMIT University.
-* Prof. Santha Sumanasekara, School of Computing Technologies, STEM College, RMIT University.

-Copyright RMIT University (c) 2024